cisagov/cool-accounts-domain-manager/README.md

 programmatic credentials for AWSAdministratorAccess as obtained for the COOL Domain Manager account from the COOL AWS SSO page.

-After this initial apply your desired IAM role will exist, and it will be assumable from your IAM user that exists in the COOL users account.
+After this initial apply, your desired IAM role will exist, and it will be assumable from your IAM user that exists in the COOL users account.
 Therefore you can apply future changes using your IAM user credentials.